KesseNones/LmaoProgrammingLanguage/README.md

 # The Lmao Programming Language - The Spiritual Successor of EcksDee
 ## By Jesse A. Jones (KesseNones)

+# **BE AWARE**
+This documentation may be "complete" but still requires proofreading and revisions.
+New features will also add more information to this documentation in the first place.
+Once I'm satisfied with the state of this documentation, this warning will leave.

 # <a name = "toc"></a> Table of Contents
 - [0 Introduction](#intro)
 - [1 Using a Stack-Based Approach](#stack-based)